Town of Belmont, New Hampshire

 NH MapThe Town of Belmont is located in the southern portion of New Hampshire’s Lakes Region in Belknap County.
 The Village Area, located at the intersections of Laconia (State Route 106) and Gilmanton Roads (State Route 140) is four miles from Exit 20 Interstate I-93, seven miles south of Laconia and twenty-four miles north of Concord.

-Current News and Notices
+Current News & Notices

 Please note if you are using our website on a mobile device/cell phone, you may need to scroll to the bottom of the screen to see information such as our hours of operation, holiday closings, and quick links to Registrations, Payments, Maps, Applications and Meetings.